robbuh/plone5-skeleton/README.md

 After created or downloaded the custom image (ref.
 "Getting started on a new project" paragraph) start develop products and Plone image:

-- `make setup-plone-dev` First setup a Plone develop environment.
+- `make plone-dev` to setup a Plone develop environment.
 Just one plone container will be created.
 You can access to `@@reload` page to reload you custom product and you can access to many other development functionalities.
 - `make plone-shell` to start a Plone docker container shell.
 This can be used to start the Plone instance manually, to debug code, or to rebuild the docker container buildout
-- `make release-backend` to release a new version of the Plone docker image.
+- `make push` to release a new version of Plone docker image.
+Image name and tag is setted in `.env` file.
+A `latest` image will be also created

 The boostrap process creates the `src` folder where the Plone development packages are.